roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© "I'm gonna break you, Mom!
+"I'm gonna break you, Mom!
 I promise I will!
 I will give you the best sex you've ever had, and then walk away.
 That is my revenge!
 I will go back to Carmen, and you will be here, humbled... knowing you will never get this pleasure again!"
 I growled.

  "YES!
 YES!
 I'M GONNA CUM!
 I'M GONNA FUCKING CUM!"
 Mom screamed out.
 I kept pile-driving my schlong into her, not slowing down.
 I reached forward, and grabbed the back of her head roughly, pushing her face into the mattress, grinding Mom's face into the bed as she screamed and moaned.